nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 - [x] :two: Makes debug easier :performing_arts:
 - [x] :three: Store multiple data types in single variable :egg:

+#### Summery
+- relies on the concept of classes and objects
+- used to structure a software program into simple, reusable pieces of code

 ## Open–Closed Principle In OOP
 #### Definition